 By LUCY NUNN/ecoRI News contributor

-SOMERVILLE — At first glance, the city’s industrial Boynton Yards neighborhood seems an unlikely home for hungry butterflies and bees and healthy garden produce.
-You’ll find them all thriving, though, at South Street Farm — the city’s first urban farm — now in its bountiful second summer.
+SOMERVILLE, Mass. — At first glance, the city’s industrial Boynton Yards neighborhood seems an unlikely home for hungry butterflies and bees and healthy garden produce.
+You’ll find them all thriving, though, at South Street Farm — the city’s first urban farm— now in its bountiful second summer.

 When it opened in April of last year, Mayor Joe Curtatone called the farm “one of many to come.”
 “We want to encourage people to grow everywhere,” he said.
 “I think this is great.”